The First-Year at Landmark College

 In accordance with the Family Rights and Privacy Act (FERPA) of 1974, it is the policy of Landmark College to provide students with the right to limit the dissemination of their educational records.
 If a student has not signed a FERPA release, Landmark College cannot release any educational records for the student.
 Contact firstname.lastname@example.org if you are unsure about FERPA status.

-The Academic Intervention Team is a cross-divisional administrative team focused on supporting struggling students.
+The Academic Intervention Team is a cross-divisional administrative team focused on supporting students who encounter academic challenges.
 The team routinely monitors students’ progress, paying attention to class attendance, course grades, and work completion.
 The team’s approach is designed to be proactive with the intent of identifying students in academic jeopardy quickly enough to help facilitate positive change.

 The team meets regularly to review student progress, to communicate with and respond to faculty and staff concerns about student progress, to review student warnings, and to determine next steps for intervention.
 Faculty make use of the notification and commenting features in Self-Service, and Canvas, our learning management system, to document student progress, and faculty can also request a student to be reviewed by the intervention team.